JonMartinson/ecology_DFE/README.md

 ## Figures

-The figures are saved as gg objects and pdfs in the 'rds_plots' and 'pdf_plots' folders, respectively.
+The figures are saved as ggplot objects and pdfs in the 'rds_plots' and 'pdf_plots' folders, respectively.

 To recreate the figures, run the following scripts within the `scripts_2023` folder: